PSA2018 SPSP session: Beyond Theory-Centric Studies of Scientific Progress (November 2018)

 Exeter, 2–3 November 2017

-This is the final conference of the ERC project DATA_SCIENCE, organized by Sabina Leonelli and Niccolò Tempini.
-This two-day meeting aims to systematically review the differences and similarities in the characteristics and implications of data-intensive research and datasets (‘Big Data’) and their dissemination (‘Open Data’).
+The final conference of the ERC project DATA_SCIENCE, organized by Sabina Leonelli and Niccolò Tempini was a two-day meeting aiming to systematically review the differences and similarities in the characteristics and implications of data-intensive research and datasets (‘Big Data’) and their dissemination (‘Open Data’).

 Session: Trustworthiness, quality and value in an age of Big Data (October 2017)